JeroenBL/HandlingErrorsGracefully/README.md

 Only happens when retrieving all users by calling: `/api/user` and if the `SimulateRateLimiting` option is added to the request header.

+> [!NOTE]
+> This needs requires different error handling on Windows PowerShell vs PowerShell because of the response headers.

 ```powershell
 $baseUrl = 'http://localhost:5240'
 $splatGetTokenParams = @{